Last Updated: March 13, 2021

 When I told my friends about my Kaya Toast article, Chin Mee Chin was the most frequently mentioned and recommended place, so I went with high expectations for this one.
 Sadly, I was not blown away by the experience.

-Chin Mee Chin’s nostalgic coffee shop setting may be a nice change to modern joints, but the service on the particular day I went left a lot to be desired.
-It took 20 minutes for my order of a single kaya bun to be served, while others entering later than me had already finished their food.
+Chin Mee Chin’s nostalgic coffee shop setting may be a nice change to modern joints, but the service on a particular day I went left a lot to be desired.
+It took 20 minutes for my order of a single kaya bun to be served, while others entering later had already finished their food.

 In terms of food, their Kaya Toast ($1.00) is served in a hamburger-type bun, with a tough, dry exterior and softer white interior slathered with homemade kaya.
 I’m not a fan of the bread, but I will laud the Kaya.
 It was quite delicious, freshly made and suffused with pandan and coconut flavours.

 I think it’d be better to just grab a container of their kaya and skip the in-store wait for a so-so bun.